Lucidkniight/lucid-masks/README.md

 ## Installation Complete
 * restart your server
-* do not spawn in the mask item using a menu as it will have no store data, go to a clothing store or something
+* do not spawn in the mask item using a menu as it will have no stored data and wont work, go to a clothing store or something
 * enjoy!

 ## Credits